fluree/docs.flur.ee/src/content/0.15.0/docs/start/anywhere.md

 - For Mac or Linux systems: `./fluree_start.sh`

-- For Windows systems, you have to download a Bash emulator, like [Git For Windows](https://gitforwindows.org/) to properly run Fluree.
+- For Windows systems, you have to download a Bash emulator, like <a href="https://gitforwindows.org/" target="_blank">Git for Windows</a> to properly run Fluree.
 In your Bash emulator, you can run `./fluree_start.sh` to start Fluree.

 When Fluree is done starting up, your terminal will log (exact log message may be different based on version):